apollographql/apollo-ios-xcframework/README.md

 ### Apollo iOS XCFramework

-This repo contains and Xcode environment to allow the building of `.xcframework`'s for the targets that are distributed as part of the [apollo-ios](https://github.com/apollographql/apollo-ios) Swift Package.
+This repo contains an Xcode environment to allow the building of `.xcframework`'s for the targets that are distributed as part of the [apollo-ios](https://github.com/apollographql/apollo-ios) Swift Package.
 There is a `make` file containing commands to build either all target frameworks, or specific ones, the following targets are supported:

 - Apollo
 - ApolloAPI